Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Introduction

 We apply our method to three prominent conjoint studies, showing how the structural approach reveals deep preference heterogeneity.
-In the \citet{saha2022welfare} candidate-choice experiment, we recover the full distribution of preferences across respondents and find that the vast majority prefer female candidates---near-consensus in one direction, masked by a near-zero average effect.
-Candidate empathy shows the opposite pattern: its AMCE is near zero, but this masks a sharp partisan cleavage---Democrats reward empathy while Republicans penalize it---so the positive and negative individual-level preferences cancel almost exactly in the average.
-In the \citet{graham2020democracy} democracy conjoint, the structural model reveals that virtually all voters \textit{oppose} undemocratic behavior, but many weight party and policy more heavily---the disagreement is about intensity, not direction.
-In the \citet{ballard2017structure} tax-plan experiment, we recover an individual-level preferred rate schedule for each respondent and find that nearly all have progressive revealed preferences---a near-universal feature across every partisan, income, and ideological subgroup---while Democrats and Republicans differ primarily in \textit{which} brackets drive their choices.
-The same application provides an individual-level external validation: the DNN-recovered progressivity slope correlates well with each respondent's self-reported ideal tax rates---a measure collected independently of the conjoint task and never seen by the model during training.
-Our results show that by focusing on nonparametric causal estimands, prior conjoint studies have been unable to uncover this rich preference heterogeneity.
+In the \citet{graham2020democracy} democracy conjoint, the structural model reveals that almost all voters \textit{oppose} undemocratic behavior, but many weight party and policy more heavily---the disagreement is about intensity, not direction.
+Translated to electoral counterfactuals, a co-partisan candidate retains majority support among the respondents on most of the seven tested undemocratic actions; prosecuting journalists is the clear exception---and once the candidate has endorsed prosecuting journalists, they hold both liberal and conservative majorities only near the center of the social-policy spectrum.
+In the \citet{ballard2017structure} tax-plan experiment, we recover an individual-level preferred rate schedule for each respondent and find that progressive revealed preferences are the clear majority pattern in every partisan, income, and ideological subgroup, while Democrats and Republicans differ primarily in \textit{which} brackets drive their choices.
+The same application provides individual-level external validation.
+The hybrid-recovered progressivity slope correlates with each respondent's self-reported ideal tax rates, with a correlation coefficient of $r = 0.43$.
+This measure was collected independently of the conjoint task and was never observed by the model during training.
+It therefore provides a validation check that reduced-form estimators cannot perform.
+The \citet{saha2022ambitious} candidate-choice experiment shows what the model can describe even in a deliberately sparse design of three tasks per respondent: a near-zero average gender effect coexists with offsetting partisan camps, with a majority of Democrats estimated on the female side and a majority of Republicans on the male side, so that gender registers as a leading source of individual-level variance even though its population mean is null.
+Because the democracy and tax applications use richer task counts, they carry the greatest evidentiary weight.
+Taken together, these results show that the structural approach goes meaningfully beyond AMCE-style analysis, recovering individual-level preference distributions, electoral counterfactuals, and externally-validated estimates that nonparametric estimands leave on the table---opening a new agenda for studying candidate positioning, electoral competition, and the structure of mass ideology.